 SUITE & CONCERTOS, Berlin Classics, 2022

-In 2020 he conducted Händel’s “Acis and Galatea”, the first Ukrainian Händel production ever in the scope of Open Opera Ukraine, the Baroque opera platform.
-Il Gusto Barocco was invited to be the festival orchestra at the Ansbach Bach Week in 2019, where it attracted a great deal of attention.
 He has conducted in recent years at the Komische Oper Berlin, the National Theatre Mannheim, the State Theatre Kassel, the Händel Festival in Halle, the Innsbruck Festival of Early Music, the Wuppertal Opera House and at the Liederhalle in Stuttgart, among other appearances.
-He has worked together with, among others, the directors Harry Kupfer, Calixto Bieito, Lorenzo Fioroni, Markus Bothe, Stephan Müller and Jochen Biganzoli.
+He has worked at these venues with, among others, directors Harry Kupfer, Calixto Bieito, Lorenzo Fioroni, Markus Bothe, Stephan Müller and Jochen Biganzoli.

 As conductor, Jörg Halubek is particularly interested in the dramatic timeliness of early works.
-Thus, it is important to him to invest in collaborating with directors, bringing along flexibility for the dramatic concept.
+Thus, he attaches importance to investing in collaboration with directors and brings along flexibility for dramatic concepts.
 Understanding works from the spirit of their composition creates the basis for him to tap into the freedoms of early music interpretatively for new readings – both musically and scenically.

 In 2019 he started his multimedia project “Bach Organ Landscapes”, a complete recording of Bach’s organ works on original instruments with additional material accessible online.
-Last year, he published the first two albums with Berlin Classics.
-There will follow two additional double albums in the Organ Year 2021, which will focus on Bach’s examination of the northern German organ landscape.
+The fifth and sixth albums with Berlin Classics will be released on November 4, 2022; they focus on Bach’s examination of the northern German organ landscape.